10 Easy Ways to Improve Your Photographic Composition Techniques

 • Does your compositional colour play invoke joy?

+Pictorial narratives can be a single image or a combination of images.
 Your image must wow the audience and create a connection that impacts the viewer.
+Consider what message your image might communicate when working out your composition.

-2 Make The Subject of Your Photograph Identifiable
+Make The Subject of Your Photograph Identifiable

 We can change the headline of this article to “Photographs without a subject are boring, plain, and lifeless.”